jmnda-dev/fleetms/README.md

 # Fleetms

 ## NOTE
-This project is a work in progress, see [Projects](https://github.com/users/jmnda-dev/projects/15/views/1)
+This project is a work in progress, and more details about the project will be added here.
+You can also take a look [HERE](https://github.com/users/jmnda-dev/projects/15/views/1)

 To start your Phoenix server: